Yes, it is possible to control anthracnose without using toxic fungicides and sprays. Here’s how:

 - Choose resistant plant varieties when possible and use western grown seeds, which have not been exposed to the disease.

-- If anthracnose is a common problem, do not save your own seed from plantings.
+- If this fungal problem is common, do NOT save your own seed from plantings.

 - To avoid spreading the disease, keep out of gardens when plants are wet and make sure to disinfect all garden tools (one part bleach to 4 parts water) after use.